-I walked into that first mammogram room without the least bit of nervous energy.
+I walked into that examination room and up to the 3D mammogram machine without the tiniest bit of nervous energy.
 I chatted with the technician as she performed the test.
 She was a nice older woman who told me she loved her job and performed more mammograms than she could count in a day.

 When the test was over, I thanked that smiling tech, put my bra and shirt back on, and cheerfully went about the rest of my day.
 I never thought I’d be back in that same exam room for a follow up mammogram.

-I didn’t expect a mammogram call back on the same day of my exam.
-Although I was being scanned for cancer I honestly didn’t think the test would reveal a problem.
+I didn’t expect a call back mammogram on the same day of my exam, because I didn’t think the exam would reveal a problem.

 Mammogram Call Back Same Day